curityio/aws-phantom-token-lambda-authorizer/README.md

 1. Choose `Create Function`
 2. Select the `Author from scratch` option, set a name and choose the `Node.js 14.x` runtime.
 3. Click `Create function`
 4. The default `Hello from Lambda` code is displayed.
 Choose `Upload from` and from the drop-down select `.zip file`.
-Brows to `aws-phantom-token-plugin.zip` and upload.
+Browse to `aws-phantom-token-plugin.zip` and upload the file.

 ## Configuration